What is andropause?

 4. Share your problem with your partner.

-5. Consult with your doctor.
+5. Consult your doctor.

-Early detection can help alleviate or treat the progression of symptoms and early detect related diseases at that age.
+Early detection can help alleviate or treat the progression of symptoms and detect related diseases early at that age.